Learn about calcium for kids, from how much they need to where you can find calcium rich foods.

 Often, when I am speaking to large groups about nutrition, they have questions about calcium.
 I love to seize the opportunity to talk about calcium rich foods and the many ways you can include them in the diet.

-It’s one nutrient I think parents, and maybe even professionals, are forgetting.
+It’s one nutrient I think parents, and maybe even professionals, might be overlooking.

 When you think about the wide range of foods that are replete with calcium, it’s mind-boggling that kids aren’t getting enough.
 Intake surveys suggest children under age 2 meet their daily needs for calcium, but as kids age, it’s more challenging to do so.

 According the Dietary Guidelines for Americans (DGA), one third of children aged 4 to 8 years do not meet their Adequate Intake (AI) levels for calcium.

 I get it, not everyone likes milk.
 Or dairy substitutes.
 Or even vegetarian sources of calcium.

 While both are true and reasonable efforts at helping kids eat enough calcium, the truth is that kids in our nation aren’t eating or getting enough of it.

 One, food alone isn’t solely responsible for kids to grow healthy bones.
 Other things contribute to healthy bones, such as exercise.

 Whether you’ve got a dairy-loving kid or a vegan, you can make sure your child is offered plenty of calcium foods in his daily diet with a little bit of planning.

 It does take a bit of effort on your part to think about and plan calcium into your child’s diet.
-Just thinking about milk, or its alternative, isn’t enough.
+Just thinking about milk, or alternatives to milk, isn’t enough.